psycopg/psycopg/docs/api/cursors.rst

     .. automethod:: fetchmany
     .. automethod:: fetchall
     .. automethod:: nextset
+    .. automethod:: set_result

+        Move to a specific result set if `execute()` returned multiple result sets.
+The parameter `result_no` specifies the zero-based index of the desired result set.
+Negative values are supported and refer to result sets counted from the end.

+        .. versionadded:: 3.3

     .. automethod:: results

         The iterator yields the cursor itself upon iteration, but the cursor